Skip to main content

 I had grown to adopt that perspective—constantly searching for validation from unhealthy places.

-One night when I was driving home, I came to a bridge and all I could think about was how badly I wanted to drive my car off the bridge and end things.
-End the pain I was in, end my search for meaning and desire for belonging.
+One night, when I was driving home, I came to a bridge, and all I could think about was how badly I wanted to drive my car off the bridge and end things—end the pain I was in, end my search for meaning, and end my desire for belonging.

 That wasn’t the first time I had thoughts about taking my own life, but it was the most intense.
-After that I knew that I needed to get to a better place, a place of peace…I needed healing and a new life.
+After that, I knew I needed to get to a better place of peace…I needed healing and a new life.

 I ended my time in the porn industry after that night.